 What “sets us apart” from the other Fabry patients?

 Various mutations in the alpha-galactosidase A gene (GLA gene) are thought to be the cause of Fabry disease.
-So far over 1000 different mutations are known.
+So far over 1000 different variants are known.

 Fabry disease is a multi-system disease that can affect a variety of organs in the body.
-There is no connection between a mutation and the effects on the disease or specific symptoms.
-Many of these mutations only occur within a family, which is why they are also called private.
+There is no connection between a variant and the effects on the disease or specific symptoms.
+Many of these variants only occur within a family, which is why they are also called private.

 - D313Y (laboratory designations: c.937G>T or p.D313Y or p.Asp313Tyr)